d3/d3-selection/README.md

 <div>32</div>
 ```

-Note that the order of the DOM elements matches the order of the data.
-This is because the old data’s order and the new data’s order were consistent.
+The order of the DOM elements matches the order of the data because the old data’s order and the new data’s order were consistent.
 If the new data’s order is different, use [*selection*.order](#selection_order) to reorder the elements in the DOM.
 See the [General Update Pattern](http://bl.ocks.org/mbostock/3808218) example thread for more on data joins.

 <a name="selection_datum" href="#selection_datum">#</a> <i>selection</i>.<b>datum</b>([<i>value</i>])

 Gets or sets the bound data for each selected element.
-Unlike [*selection*.data](#selection_data), this method does not compute a join and thus does not affect indexes or the enter and exit selections.
+Unlike [*selection*.data](#selection_data), this method does not compute a join and does not affect indexes or the enter and exit selections.

 If a *value* is specified, sets the element’s bound data to the specified value on all selected elements.
 If the *value* is a constant, all elements are given the same datum; otherwise, if the *value* is a function, then the function is evaluated for each selected element, in order, being passed the previous datum `d` and the current index `i`, with the `this` context as the current DOM element.
 The function is then used to set each element’s data.
 A null value will delete the bound data.